alevchuk/minibank/README.md

 1. Download the image the Raspberry Pi Foundation’s official supported operating system **Raspberry Pi OS (64-bit) Lite** from [official raspberrypi link](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit)
 2. Uncompress the file: `xz -d Downloads/2023-05-03-raspios-bullseye-arm64-lite.img.xz`
-3. Transfer the contents on the ".img" file to your SD card (I use `dd`, Raspberry Pi has installers and instcutions for doing this from [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md), [Mac](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md), and [Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md)) Here is how I do it (avoiding using Rasberry Pi Installer):
+3. Transfer the contents on the ".img" file to your SD card (I use `dd`, Raspberry Pi has installers and instructions for doing this from [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md), [Mac](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md), and [Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md)) Here is how I do it (avoiding using Raspberry Pi Installer):
 ```
 sudo dmesg --follow  # first run the command then insert your SD card and verify that it's sdb
 # Press Ctrl-c to exist out of dmesg or run in a different terminal / tab